 Police investigating after 19 puppies stolen from a barn near Guelph

-Police say the incident happened on Friday at a rural property in Pilkington Township, just north of Guelph.
+Police say the incident happened on Friday at a rural property in Pilkington Township, just north of Guelph, Ontario.

 They say the owner had listed the puppies on an online classified ad before the theft.